-If you have questions about this document or would like additional information please contact: Tom Faris, Student Support Services, at thomas.faris@vermont.gov. not to attend school for any part of their scheduled school day, except for medical reasons.
+If you have questions about this document or would like additional information please contact: MJ Jaird, Student Support Services, at meghan.jaird@vermont.gov.

 - 2. In-school suspension refers to any time a student is removed from their scheduled school program or from a supportive setting provided through an IEP or section 504 plan, to another setting in the school for more than 1⁄4 of the scheduled school day, except for medical reasons. - 3.
 Expulsion is an out-of-school suspension, approved by the board of the school district, for more than 10 days and up to the end of the school year or 90 days, whichever is longer.